Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 <a name="full-wipe"></a>
 ## Full-Wipe

-This section is preferred method for all nodes.
+This section is the preferred method for all nodes.
 A full wipe includes deleting the Ceph volumes (where applicable), stopping the
 RAIDs, zeroing the disks, and then wiping the disks and RAIDs.

 **IMPORTANT:** For each step, pay attention to whether the command is to be run on a master node, storage node, or worker node.
 If wiping a different type of node than what a step specifies, then skip that step.

-1. Reset Kubernetes on each worker node.
+1. Reset Kubernetes **on worker nodes ONLY**.

    This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.

-   **NOTE:** The recommended order is to do this on the worker nodes, and then the master nodes.

-    1. For each worker node, run the following:

    1. Reset Kubernetes.
         ```bash
         ncn-w# kubeadm reset --force
         ```

    1. List any containers running in `containerd`.

         ```bash
         ncn-w# crictl ps
         CONTAINER           IMAGE               CREATED              STATE               NAME                                                ATTEMPT             POD ID
         66a78adf6b4c2       18b6035f5a9ce       About a minute ago   Running             spire-bundle                                        1212                6d89f7dee8ab6
         7680e4050386d       c8344c866fa55       24 hours ago         Running             speaker                                             0                   5460d2bffb4d7
         b6467c907f063       8e6730a2b718c       3 days ago           Running             request-ncn-join-token                              0                   a3a9ca9e1ca78
         e8ce2d1a8379f       64d4c06dc3fb4       3 days ago           Running             istio-proxy                                         0                   6d89f7dee8ab6
         c3d4811fc3cd0       0215a709bdd9b       3 days ago           Running             weave-npc                                    0                   f5e25c12e617e
         ```

     1. If there are any running containers from the output of the `crictl ps` command, stop them.

         ```bash
         ncn-w# crictl stop <container id from the CONTAINER column>
         ```

-1. Reset Kubernetes on each master node.
+1. Reset Kubernetes **on master nodes ONLY**.

     This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.

-    1. Reset Kubernetes.

     1. Reset Kubernetes.

         ```bash
         ncn-m# kubeadm reset --force
         ```

    1. List any containers running in `containerd`.

         ```bash
         ncn-m# crictl ps